-The interfaith house is located in Haven Hall.
-It houses five students and is usually comprised of students from a wide variety of spiritual and religious backgrounds.
+The international is located in Haven Hall.
+It houses five students and is usually comprised of students from a wide variety of international backgrounds.

 The Japanese/Chinese House, located at 836 Park Avenue, is comprised of 8 students interested in Japanese and Chinese language and culture.

 Located at 716 Emerson Street, the music house is a coed house of five students supported by the music department.
 It strives to educate the campus about music.

 Located at 722 Clary Street, it is a coed house of nine students.
 OEC students seek to raise campus awareness of environmental issues.
 This serves as home base for the Outdoor Environment Club.